chaudron/ovs_perf/README.md

 ### Tweak the system for T-Rex usage
-We know which threads will be used by T-Rex, lets dedicate them to this task.
+We know which threads will be used by T-Rex, let's dedicate them to this task.
-We do this by applying the cpu-partitioning profile, and configure the isolated core mask:
+We do this by applying the cpu-partitioning profile and configure the isolated core mask:

 ```